OSGConnect/connectbook/start/data/osgconnect-storage.md

 **All jobs should be submitted from within `/home`, and NOT from within `/public`.
 Contact [support@osgconnect.net](mailto:support@osgconnect.net) if you think you'll need a quota increase for a set of concurrently-running jobs.**

 ### public
 Files placed within a user's '/public' directory are publicly accessible on the web via `http://stash.osgconnect.net/+<username>` and can be accessed by jobs running on remote worker machines via command-line download tools.
 Using the HTTP protocol (through `wget` or `curl`) is ideal for files less than 1 GB in size.
 Larger files will need to be accessed using the `stashcp` command.
 The `/public` location is a distributed shared filesystem mounted on all our submit nodes, and is therefore slower than `/home`.
-If you are transfering a large amount of data to or from `/public`, please use the Globus transfer service.
 For more details check the articles on [data transfer techniques](https://opensciencegrid.freshdesk.com/a/solutions/folders/12000013267).

 **All jobs should be submitted from within `/home`, and NOT from within `/public`.
 Contact [support@osgconnect.net](mailto:support@osgconnect.net) if you think you'll need a quota increase for a set of concurrently-running jobs.
 Given that users should not be storing long-term data (like submit files, software, etc.) in `/public/`, files and directories that have not been accessed for over six months may be deleted by OSG Connect staff with or without notifying the user.**